LesFerch/WinSetView/README.md

 5. If you skipped step 3, then, in the SmartScreen window, click **More info** and then **Run anyway**.

 **Note**: If your security software blocks the download or the app does not launch or you wish to read more about SmartScreen prompts, please see: [Download Help Guide](./DownloadHelp.md)

+### How to Update

+1. Follow the steps above to download and unzip the files.
+2. Ensure that WinSetView is not currently running.
+3. Drag the new files over the old files, allowing them to be replaced.
+Your settings will not be overwritten because the package does not contain an AppData folder.

+### Install Using Setup Program

+You may also install WinSetView, so that it appears in your list of installed apps, by using the installer, `WinSetView-Setup.exe`, found on the Releases page (and linked to above).

 ## How to Use